Note: This page covers information specific to Pennsylvania. See the section on Protecting Sources and Source Material for more general information.

 Source and Statutory Text

 Pennsylvania's shield law, located at 42 Pa.
 Cons.
 Stat. § 5942 (scroll down to find § 5942), states in relevant part:

 (a) General rule.--No person engaged on, connected with, or employed by any newspaper of general circulation or any press association or any radio or television station, or any magazine of general circulation, for the purpose of gathering, procuring, compiling, editing or publishing news, shall be required to disclose the source of any information procured or obtained by such person, in any legal proceeding, trial or investigation before any government unit.

 Who is Covered?

 The Pennsylvania shield law applies to individuals working in a news-related capacity ("gathering, procuring, compiling, editing or publishing") for a "any newspaper of general circulation or any press association or any radio or television station, or any magazine of general circulation."
-The law only applies to those working for a radio or television stations if they keep transcripts of their broadcasts going back one year.
+The law only applies to those working for a radio or television stations if they keep transcripts or exact recordings of their broadcasts going back one year.

 The language of the statute suggests that it covers only those working in traditional media.
 That said, the CMLP is not aware of any Pennsylvania cases interpreting the language of the statute in an online context, and it is possible that a court could construe this language to include websites and other online platforms for publishing information and commentary.
 See, e.g., O'Grady v.
 Superior Court, 139 Cal.
 App.4th 1423 (Cal.
 Ct.
 App.
 2006) (interpreting similar statutory language in California shield law as covering online news website).
 One could argue that the listed media should encompass online analogs like news websites, e-zines, web radio, podcasts, and videocasts.
 The transcript requirement might apply to online analogs of radio and television.